jayrm/fblo/README.md

 Translated headers and prebuilt static libraries for FreeBASIC win32/win64 that can be can be dropped in to an existing standalone FreeBASIC install.

-The Load Out is intended to provide source code and libraries for users that would be otherwise difficult to find or build on their own; collected in one package and ready for use.
+The Load Out is intended to provide users with source code and libraries that would be otherwise difficult to find or build on their own; collected in one package and ready for use.